changeworld/azure-docs.pl-pl/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowtoAnalyzeVideo_Vision.md

                     Console.WriteLine($"New result received for frame acquired at {e.Frame.Metadata.Timestamp}. {e.Analysis.Length} faces detected");
             };

-            // Tell grabber when to call API.
+            // Tell grabber when to call the API.
             // See also TriggerAnalysisOnPredicate
             grabber.TriggerAnalysisOnInterval(TimeSpan.FromMilliseconds(3000));